Avista (NYSE:AVA) Issues FY 2021 Earnings Guidance

-Avista (NYSE:AVA) last released its quarterly earnings data on Tuesday, May 4th.
-The utilities provider reported $0.98 earnings per share for the quarter, beating the Thomson Reuters’ consensus estimate of $0.84 by $0.14.
-The firm had revenue of $399.86 million for the quarter, compared to analyst estimates of $410.13 million.
-Avista had a net margin of 11.20% and a return on equity of 7.40%.
-The company’s revenue for the quarter was up 6.0% compared to the same quarter last year.
-During the same quarter in the prior year, the business earned $0.72 EPS.
-As a group, analysts forecast that Avista will post 2.11 earnings per share for the current year.

 AVA has been the topic of several analyst reports.
-Zacks Investment Research lowered shares of Avista from a hold rating to a sell rating in a research note on Monday, July 26th.
-Williams Capital restated a buy rating on shares of Avista in a research note on Friday, April 23rd.
-Two investment analysts have rated the stock with a sell rating, one has assigned a hold rating and one has issued a buy rating to the stock.
-The stock presently has an average rating of Hold and an average target price of $45.00.
+Williams Capital reiterated a buy rating on shares of Avista in a report on Friday, April 23rd.
+Zacks Investment Research lowered Avista from a hold rating to a sell rating in a research report on Monday, July 26th.
+Two analysts have rated the stock with a sell rating, one has given a hold rating and one has assigned a buy rating to the company’s stock.
+The stock has a consensus rating of Hold and an average target price of $45.00.

+The company also recently disclosed a quarterly dividend, which will be paid on Wednesday, September 15th.
+Shareholders of record on Thursday, August 19th will be issued a dividend of $0.423 per share.
+This represents a $1.69 annualized dividend and a dividend yield of 4.01%.
+The ex-dividend date is Wednesday, August 18th.
+Avista’s payout ratio is 88.95%.

-In related news, Director Kristianne Blake sold 9,775 shares of the company’s stock in a transaction on Thursday, June 10th.
-The shares were sold at an average price of $45.15, for a total transaction of $441,341.25.
-Following the completion of the sale, the director now directly owns 9,477 shares of the company’s stock, valued at approximately $427,886.55.
-The transaction was disclosed in a legal filing with the SEC, which is available through this link.
-Also, Chairman Scott L. Morris sold 10,000 shares of the stock in a transaction on Wednesday, June 2nd.
-The shares were sold at an average price of $45.11, for a total transaction of $451,100.00.
-Following the completion of the sale, the chairman now directly owns 136,675 shares of the company’s stock, valued at $6,165,409.25.
+In other news, Chairman Scott L. Morris sold 10,000 shares of the company’s stock in a transaction that occurred on Wednesday, June 2nd.
+The stock was sold at an average price of $45.11, for a total transaction of $451,100.00.
+Following the completion of the transaction, the chairman now directly owns 136,675 shares of the company’s stock, valued at $6,165,409.25.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
+Also, VP James M. Kensok sold 600 shares of the company’s stock in a transaction dated Tuesday, August 10th.
+The stock was sold at an average price of $41.99, for a total transaction of $25,194.00.
 The disclosure for this sale can be found here.
-Over the last ninety days, insiders have sold 20,375 shares of company stock valued at $919,357.
-0.94% of the stock is owned by insiders.
+Over the last three months, insiders have sold 20,975 shares of company stock valued at $944,551.
+Company insiders own 0.94% of the company’s stock.

 Avista Corp. is a holding company, which engages in the provision of electric and natural gas utility business.
 It operates through the Avista Utilities, and Alaska Electric Light and Power Company (AEL&P) segments.
 The Avista Utilities segment includes electric distribution and transmission, and natural gas distribution services in parts of eastern Washington, Northern Idaho, and Northeastern and Southwestern Oregon.